-Disclaimer: This post is aims at retro-gaming preservation and code-archeology.
+Disclaimer: This post is aimed at retro-gaming preservation and code-archeology.
 All product names, trademarks and registered trademarks are property of their respective owners.

-GRA files are used by PC DOS version of Mortal Kombat 1 and 2 (available on GOG) to store all kind of graphics.
+GRA files are used by the PC DOS version of Mortal Kombat 1 and 2 (available on GOG) to store all kinds of graphics.
 There are two different types of GRA files:

 Continue reading →